We look at the early baby immunisations and vaccinations schedule. Here’s what you need to know and why it matters.

 The protective effect of breast milk increases the longer the baby is breastfed.
 It protects against specific illnesses and strengthens the immune system, including the baby's response to vaccines (Hanson, 1999).
 The same vaccination schedule is recommended however you feed your baby.

 Premature babies and immunisations

 Premature babies are at a higher risk of infection.
-It’s important that they are immunised following the routine immunisation schedule starting from when they’re two months old, regardless of how early they were born.
+This is why they are offered the same immunisation schedule schedule starting from when they’re two months old, regardless of how early they were born.
 It could be possible that they start their immunisation when they are still at hospital but your doctor will be able to advise you on this (NHS, 2015).

 Protecting your child

 Diseases like meningitis and measles have not vanished, though vaccination has lowered the risk of outbreaks (CDC, 2018).
 If you decide not to vaccinate your baby, you need to think about how you are going to manage their exposure to potentially disabling or fatal diseases (NHS, 2019c).

 This page was last reviewed in March 2021.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.